This Lake is no Bantam Weight

 [Re-reading this page now in 2013, it’s very Wiki-heavy.
 Sorry about that.]

 Fenwick?
 What of this Fenwick?
-Fenwick is a borough in Middlesex County, Connecticut, U.S., in the town of Old Saybrook.
-The population was 52 at the 2000 census, making it the least populous Municipality in Connecticut.
+Fenwick is a borough in Middlesex County in the town of Old Saybrook.
+The population was 52 at the 2000 census.
 It is considered one of the most prestigious summer colonies in the country.

 Oh.
-Never heard of it.
+I had never heard of it before beginning CTMQ.
 Not that I’d heard of Bantam either.
-Not until I found that the largest natural lake was there.
+Not until I found out that the largest natural lake was there.
 The CTMQ Family was lucky enough to check out the lake during a 4 winery tour in Litchfield County.
 We actually drove very near the largest lake in the state – Lake Candlewood – but didn’t stop.
 Bah, that lake is phony baloney man-made anyway.
 Natural is always my preference… In women, fruit flavors, and lakes.

 Bantam Lake is quite popular with boaters and especially water-skiers.
 In fact, the Bantam Ski Club is the oldest continuous waterski club in the country!
-(Awesome photo of some members to right.)
-We passed its headquarters along North Shore Drive and noticed it, along with many other tiny little chalets there, evoke a sort of misplaced Alpine feel somehow.
+(Awesome photo of some members above.)
+We passed its headquarters along North Shore Drive and noticed that it, along with many other tiny little chalets there, evoke a sort of misplaced Alpine feel somehow.